Climate Change FAQs

 Those who have done the least to contribute to this problem often bear the brunt of the impacts and have the fewest resources to adapt.
 That’s why it is particularly important to help vulnerable communities adapt and become more resilient to climate change.

-• We need to increase renewable energy at least nine-fold from where it is today to meet the goals of the Paris Agreement and avoid the worst climate change impacts.
+The world has agreed to triple renewable energy by 2030 to meet the goals of the Paris Agreement and avoid the worst climate change impacts.
 Every watt that we can reduce through efficiency or shift from fossil fuel to renewables like wind power or solar power is a step in the right direction.

 The best science we have tells us that to avoid the worst impacts of global warming, we must globally achieve net-zero carbon emissions no later than 2050.
 To do this, the world must immediately identify pathways to reduce carbon emissions from all sectors: transportation, agriculture, electricity, and industry.
 This cannot be achieved without a major shift to renewable energy.